On the Galois structure of units in totally real $p$-rational number fields: The arithmetic properties of totally real -rational number fields

-In the rest of this paper, we will study the Galois module structure of the unit lattices for another special family of number fields called $p$-rational number fields when they are totally real.
-From now on, we will assume that the prime $p$ is odd.
-In this section, we briefly explain strong arithmetic properties of totally real $p$-rational number fields.
-By using those properties, we will prove in \S \ref{Factor equivalence class of the unit groups of $p$-rational} that non-abelian $p$-rational $p$-extensions of $\mathbb{Q}$ do not have Minkowski units.
-In \S \ref{relGalmod}, we will study the relative Galois module structure of unit lattices in Galois extensions of totally real $p$-rational fields.
-5pt Our results on totally real $p$-rational fields apply to a large family of Galois extensions of number fields for the following two reasons. \begin{itemize} \item[(i)] Firstly, by a theorem of Movahhedi (Theorem \ref{p-rational p-extensions}), if a number field $F$ is $p$-rational, then there is an infinite family of infinite towers of $p$-rational $p$-extensions of $F$. \item[(ii)] Secondly, it is believed that a number field $F$ is $p$-rational for many primes $p$.
-In \cite{Gras2}, Gras even conjectured that $F$ is $p$-rational for all but finitely many primes $p$. \end{itemize} We will work exclusively on the Galois module structure of unit lattices for non-cyclic Galois extensions of number fields, because the theory of factor equivalence becomes trivial when the group is cyclic (cf. Proposition \ref{factorequivalenceabelian} and the remark before the proposition).
+The abundance of $p$-rational fields in our context is illustrated by the following two facts: \begin{itemize} \item[(i)] By a theorem of Movahhedi (Theorem \ref{p-rational p-extensions}), if a number field \( F \) is \( p \)-rational, then there exists an infinite family of infinite pro-$p$ towers of \( p \)-rational \( p \)-extensions of \( F \). \item[(ii)] It is widely believed that a number field \( F \) is \( p \)-rational for many primes \( p \).
+In \cite{Gras2}, Gras even conjectured that \( F \) is \( p \)-rational for all but finitely many primes \( p \). \end{itemize} Thus, our results on the Galois module structure of unit lattices apply to a large family of number fields.

+We will focus on the Galois module structure of unit lattices in non-cyclic Galois extensions of number fields, as the theory of factor equivalence becomes trivial when the Galois group is cyclic (cf. Proposition \ref{factorequivalenceabelian} and the remark preceding it).